android/topeka/README.markdown

 A fun to play quiz that showcases material design on Android

+### DEPRECATION NOTICE

+This branch contains the Java implementation of Topeka, which is kept for reference purposes.
+Please do not file issues and pull requests agains the implementation in this branch.

 ### Introduction

 Material design is a new system for visual, interaction and motion design.